 Select-Themes have always had a keen eye for detail, and the Herr theme is no exception.
 Built as a solution for digital magazines, this theme will blend together nicely for tech blogs and otherwise tech-related publishing platforms.
 The selection of demos covers niches like a magazine, gaming, fashion, and tech, but also creative use cases.

-The mix of dark and light tones provides plenty of alternative options to apply a custom design for each of your site sections.
+The mix of dark and light tones provides plenty of alternative options for applying a custom design for each site section.
 And this can be further utilized for article posts themselves, as you have the ability to choose from several pre-built article styles.
-As for features, Herr implements elements like a scrolling progress bar, article switch with arrow keys, and a custom-made newsletter popup for collecting email subscribers.
+As for features, Herr implements elements like a scrolling progress bar, an article switch with arrow keys, and a custom-made newsletter popup for collecting email subscribers.